The answer is, “Yes, the postmaster can be a gazetted officer”. Let’s delve deeper into the topic and find out more.

 GAZETTED CATEGORY OF POSTMASTERS-

-In the RTI manual number 10 over the online portal of the Indian post, Pay Scales of Officers/Staff working in the Department of Posts is exhibited gazette wise.
-Hence under the authority of that document, following is the list of the postmasters who fall under gazette category.
+In the RTI manual number 10 over the online portal of the Indian post, Pay Scales of Officers/Staff working in the Department of Posts is exhibited gazette-wise.
+Hence under the authority of that document, the following is the list of the postmasters who fall under the gazette category.

 1. Gazette group A-

 - HAG (higher administrative grade) CPMG (chief postmaster general)